ralna/GALAHAD/doc/Julia/rst-dir/blls_functions.rst

 		  On initial entry, status must be set to 1.

-		  Possible exit are:
+		  Possible exit values are:

+		  * **0**
-		  * 0. The run was succesful.
+                    The run was successful.

-		  * -1.
+		  * **-1**
                     An allocation error occurred.
-A message indicating the offending array is written on unit control.error, and the returned allocation status and a string containing the name of the offending array are held in inform.alloc_status and inform.bad_alloc respectively.
+A message indicating the offending array is written on unit control.error, and the returned allocation status
+                    and a string containing the name of the offending array are held in inform.alloc_status and
+                    inform.bad_alloc respectively.

-		  * -2.
+		  * **-2**
                     A deallocation error occurred.
-A message indicating the offending array is written on unit control.error and the returned allocation status and a string containing the name of the offending array are held in inform.alloc_status and inform.bad_alloc respectively.
+A message indicating the offending array is written on unit control.error and the returned allocation status and a string containing the name of the offending array are held in inform.alloc_status and inform.bad_alloc
+                    respectively.

+		  * **-3**
-		  * -3.
-The restrictions n > 0, m > 0 or requirement that a type contains its relevant string 'coordinate', 'sparse_by_rows', 'sparse_by_columns', 'dense_by_rows' or 'dense_by_columns' has been violated.
+                    The restrictions n > 0, m > 0 or requirement that a
+                    type contains its relevant string 'coordinate',
+                    'sparse_by_rows', 'sparse_by_columns',
+                    'dense_by_rows' or 'dense_by_columns' has been
+                    violated.

-		  * -4.
+		  * **-4**
                     The simple-bound constraints are inconsistent.

-		  * -9.
+		  * **-9**
                     The analysis phase of the factorization failed; the return status from the factorization package is given in the component inform.factor_status

-		  * -10.
+		  * **-10**
                     The factorization failed; the return status from the factorization package is given in the component inform.factor_status.

-		  * -18.
+		  * **-18**
                     Too many iterations have been performed.
 This may happen if control.maxit is too small, but may also be symptomatic of a badly scaled problem.

-		  * -19.
+		  * **-19**
                     The CPU time limit has been reached.
 This may happen if control.cpu_time_limit is too small, but may also be symptomatic of a badly scaled problem.

 	*
 		- n